Opinions expressed by Entrepreneur contributors are their own.

 An obscene amount of new content is created every minute.
 Your content has to be better than the rest in order to stand out, so aim for quality over quantity.

-“Better” is usually a combination of higher quality information, higher quality production, good storytelling, answering key questions your specific buyer is asking and making sure the piece of content can be easily found (e.g., on your website, through and or another channel).
+“Better” is usually a combination of higher quality information, higher quality production, good storytelling, answering key questions your specific buyer is asking and making sure the piece of content can be easily found (e.g., on your website, through search engines and social media or another distribution channel).

 People and search engines alike are looking for helpful, relevant and authoritative information that’s well-produced.
 Create that, and you’ll begin naturally attracting people to your content.
 Then you can put organic and paid distribution behind it to start creating pipeline (sales) opportunities.